revodavid/azure-openai-lab/2 Completions.md

 ## Launch the Completions Playground

-In the left navigation of the Azure OpenAI Studio, click "Completions" under the "Playground" heading.
+In the left navigation of the Azure OpenAI Studio home page, click "Completions" under the "Playground" heading.

 In the drop-downs under "Completions playground" make sure the following options are selected: